Directed by: Gareth Edwards || Produced by: Kathleen Kennedy, Allison Shearmur, Simon Emanuel

 Still, the theatrical release has much to offer in terms of memorable characters, terrific battle sequences, great location photography, and an overall fantastic use of the Star Wars science-fantasy aesthetic.
 My favorite sequence in the entire film takes place in a set that could pass for a modern day Near Eastern-war film like The Hurt Locker (2009) or Black Hawk Down (2001), where Luna and Jones stumble onto an impromptu urban war-zone where Imperial troops engage in a fierce shootout with anti-Imperialist insurgents.
 The staging, choreography, and editing of scenes like this and the aforementioned beach-storming feel in stark contrast to the overwhelmingly digital space-battle finale, namely in that the former are superior in all those aspects.

 In the end, Rogue One is yet more proof that even a corporate owned Star Wars spinoff milking the series’ brand name is superior to a wannabe-auteur George Lucas project.
 For all the alleged Disney executive meddling, attention to storytelling basics and Gareth Edward’s penchant for grounded action-scenes see this first Star Wars anthology story to the finish line.
 It’s not exactly the raw, visceral franchise expansion that The Empire Strikes Back was and that some are making this out to be, nor is it the smooth blockbuster throwback that The Force Awakens needed to be, but it works well enough on its own terms.
-Put another way, that last scene with Vader kicking ass is more than a little hokey and sure isn’t necessary, but it sure does look cool, and it sure is memorable.
-I’d say that sums up the film as a whole, and that’s good enough for me.
+Put another way, that last scene with Vader kicking ass is more than a little hokey and sure isn’t necessary, but it sure does look cool.
+I’d say that sums up the film as a whole.
 It’s a better “franchise-expansion” than Doctor Strange (2016), in any case.

 — However… Rogue One’s story feels truncated in certain sections and with regards to certain characters, namely Forest Whitaker as an anti-Imperialist revolutionary whom we never get to know.
 The finale echoes Return of the Jedi’s three-way cross-cutting to the point of borderline incoherence.
 CGI reenactments of Peter Cushing and Princess Leia, as well as other cameos, are on-the-nose.

-—> RECOMMENDED: Rogue One should emphasize to both The Force Awakens’ critics and supporters how streamlined and tightly edited the latter film was, but adds more than enough new Star Wars material to suffice.
+—> ON THE FENCE: Rogue One should emphasize to both The Force Awakens’ critics and supporters how streamlined and tightly edited the latter film was, but adds more than enough new Star Wars material to suffice.
 That being said, if you’re green to the Star Wars universe, it’s unclear how much emotion and heart this latest addition will inspire given its impersonal cast and, at times, disjointed narrative.

 ?
 This level of CGI characterizations is unpresidented.
 Unpresidented, I say.